 “What did he mean, ‘you know what to do’?”
 Lady Anna asked, reading the hunter’s handsigns.

 “I’m sorry, Ranger,” Lady Anna said as she saw my face contort, “Let’s get that gear off you and those injuries rubbed down.”
 She led me over to a stone bench.
 I pulled off my gear and shirt.
 She plucked the wolfsbane-soaked cloth out of my hands and started to rub the bruises on my chest.
 I don’t know what was more uncomfortable, the burning of the wolfsbane or having Lady Anna tending to my injuries.
-It seemed wrong.
+It felt wrong.

 “So Blackhawk knows we’re leaving?”
 Lady Anna asked.